rizky-wardhana/p4gpc.modpack/README.md

-# P4G-ModPack
+# P4G PC Mod Pack
-My mod pack for Persona 4 Golden
+Mod pack for Persona 4 Golden PC that I've used in my playthrough.